kygeor/Fredholm_Neural_Networks/README.md

 The implementation is given for a specific example in MATLAB, using the Levenberg-Marquardt training algorithm [`here`](Scripts_and_Examples/Fredholm_Integral_Equation_inverse.m).

-# Potential Fredholm Neural Networks for elliptic PDEs
+# Fredholm Neural Networks for elliptic PDEs

 Here we briefly provide the background in Potential Theory and how it is applied in the context of FNNs, resulting in the Potential Frendholm Neural Network (PFNN), used to solve elliptic PDEs.